-This photo was taken in 1980.
-It shows me delivering a lecture.
-Here I'll tell you about my pedagogical and scientific activities.
+This photo shows me together with my wife.
+It was taken in 2002.
+Here I'll tell you about our life.

-My father-in-law professor Vovsi got ill with cancer.
+Illness of my father-in-law professor Vovsi was another tragedy for our family.
 He was diagnosed with cancer.
 He was one of the best doctors of his time, and he himself predicted he would die not later than in 8 months.
 Naturally he wanted his daughter to be beside him.
 He asked my consent to be moved to Moscow.
 I could not refuse though my service was a dream of service.
 So I started working at the Navy Staff in Moscow.
 Together with my wife and 2 children (our younger son Mikhail was born in 1956) we made our abode with my parents-in-law.
 My elder son Alexander remained in Leningrad (by that time he was a student of the 3rd course, Polytechnic College).
 In the Navy Staff I served at the operations department (the most secret one), and I was the only Jew there.
 Perhaps that was the reason why they moved me to another department: Navy Scientific Committee.
 They did it nicely, and reasoned that it was necessary to satisfy the requirements of my own scientific interests.